 Automatic vent dampers close the flue pipe when the burners are off and reduce the amount of inside air drawn up the chimney.

 Natural gas water heaters can heat up to twice the amount of water in the same amount of time as an electric model – which means you’re less likely to run out of hot water when you need it.
-Natural gas water heaters come in tank and tankless models – both have significant advantages over electric and propane models:And that’s not the only advantage:
+Natural gas water heaters come in tank and tankless models and both have significant advantages over electric and propane models.
+Plus, that’s not the only advantage:

-- With fewer parts to wear out, natural gas water heaters can beare generally considered more durable than electric models.
+- With fewer parts to wear out, natural gas water heaters are generally considered more durable than electric models.

 - With superior heat distribution and retention, they can cost less to operate than electric models.

 - And even if the power goes out, most gas water heaters continue to deliver plenty of hot water.

 Tankless water heaters heat water on demand, meaning you’ll almost never run out of hot water and won’t pay to keep a large tank of water continuously heated.